Biography

 About Me

-Dr. Silva joined the Department of Biomedical Sciences at CMSRU in December 2021 and serves as an active learning group (ALG) facilitator.
+Dr. Silva joined the Department of Biomedical Sciences at CMSRU in December 2021.
+He serves as an active learning group (ALG) facilitator and lecturer.

 Dr. Silva earned his doctorate in 2014 from the Department of Medicine at the Federal University of Sao Paulo, Brazil.
-While a PhD student, he collaborated with investigators at Baylor College of Medicine in Houston to study molecular mechanisms of cancer-inducing cachexia, a devastating wasting syndrome that affects many living cancer patients.
-Dr. Silva completed postdoctoral training at the University of Missouri, where he continued investigating molecular mechanisms of cachexia.
-There, Dr. Silva used an established preclinical model of elevated systemic levels of Angiotensin II to examine for the first time how the autophagy-lysosomal system regulates ANG II-induced skeletal muscle atrophy.
-This study was funded by an American Heart Association Postdoctoral fellowship.
+While a Ph.D. student, he collaborated with investigators at Baylor College of Medicine in Houston to study molecular mechanisms of cancer-inducing cachexia, a devastating wasting syndrome that affects many living cancer patients.
+Dr. Silva completed postdoctoral training at the University of Missouri, where he investigated molecular mechanisms by which autophagy contributes to muscle atrophy in rodents and heart failure in a porcine model of heart failure with preserved ejection fraction (HFpEF) and reduced ejection fraction (HFrEF).

-cachexia.
-The lab utilizes several approaches, including but not limited to animal handling (surgeries -survival and terminal), biochemical assays (western blotting for protein expression; RT-qPCR for gene expression; fresh enriched mitochondrial isolation), and functional studies in skeletal muscle and mitochondria.
+Dr. Silva’s lab utilizes several approaches, including but not limited to animal handling (surgeries - survival and terminal), biochemical assays (western blotting for protein expression; RT-qPCR for gene expression; fresh enriched mitochondrial isolation), behavioral assays, functional studies in skeletal muscle and mitochondria, and endurance exercise training.